 A virtual love-frenzy seems to take place during this time of year, but why?
 How did this holiday come into existence?
 When was it instituted and by whom?
 Why does it fall on February 14th and how did it come to be known as Saint Valentine’s Day?
 The origin and meaning of this celebration need not be a mystery.
 Now you can know the shocking truth about Valentine’s Day!

 In deeply examining Valentine’s Day, we find a celebration that dates back to the very origin of paganism itself.
 Many historians and religious scholars trace this festival all the way back to Ham’s grandson Nimrod, the founder of Babylon and the Babylonian mystery religion.
 The Bible speaks of Nimrod as "a mighty one" and "a mighty hunter."
 As Moses wrote:

-And Cush begat Nimrod: he began to be a mighty one in the earth.
-He was a mighty hunter before the LORD: wherefore it is said, Even as Nimrod the mighty hunter before the LORD.
+Cush begot Nimrod; he began to be a mighty one on the earth.
+He was a mighty hunter before the LORD; therefore it is said, "Like Nimrod the mighty hunter before the LORD."
 And the beginning of his kingdom was Babel...
 (Genesis 10:8-10).

 The name Valentine comes from the Latin word "valens" meaning strong, powerful or mighty.
 Nimrod was such a mighty one and therefore became the subject of innumerable legends.
 Along with his mother Semiramis, he was worshipped as a god for thousands of years after his death and traces of his worship are still found in many religious practices today.